nblumhardt/serilog-wiki/Provided-Sinks.md

 #### Colored Console

 Writes to the system console, using colour to emphasise levels and to highlight structured data within log messages.
-Makes the ordinary console sink look ordinary!
+Makes the ordinary console sink look ordinary! (_See also: [Literate Console](https://github.com/serilog/serilog-sinks-literate)_)

 ```csharp
 var log = new LoggerConfiguration()